-Name: DOBSchool Grade Date of Rating Therapist Pitch 0 Pitch is within normal limits 1 There is a noticeable difference, which may be intermittent There is a persistent, noticeable inappropriate raising or lowering of pitch for age and sex.
-Intensity 0 Intensity is within normal limits 1 There is a noticeable difference in intensity, which may be intermittent There is persistent, noticeable, inappropriate increase or decrease in the intensity of speech or the presence of aphonia Quality 0 Quality is within normal limits.
-1 There is a noticeable difference in quality, which may be intermittent There is a persistent, noticeable breathiness, glottal fry, harshness, hoarseness, tenseness, stridency or other abnormal quality Resonance 0 Nasality is within normal limits 1 There is a noticeable difference in nasality, which may be intermittent There is persistent, noticeable cul de sac, hyper or hyponasality, or mixed nasality Duration of Phonation 0 Sustains /a/ 9 or more seconds 1 Sustains /a/ 6-8 seconds 2 Sustains /a/ less than 6 seconds Effect on Educational Performance O No interference with the child's participation in educational setting.
+Name: DOB School G Grade Date of Rating Therapist Pitch 0 Pitch is within normal limits 1 There is a noticeable difference, which may be intermittent 2 There is a persistent, noticeable inappropriate raising or lowering of pitch for age and sex.
+Intensity 0 Intensity is within normal limits 1 There is a noticeable difference in intensity, which may be intermittent There is persistent, noticeable, inappropriate increase or decrease in the intensity of speech or the presence of anhonia Quality 0 Quality is within normal limits.
+1 There is a noticeable difference in quality, which may be intermittent There is a persistent, noticeable breathiness, glottal fry, harshness, hoarseness, tenseness, stridency or other abnormal quality Resonance 0 Nasality is within normal limits 1 There is a noticeable difference in nasality, which may be intermittent 2 There is persistent, noticeable cul de sac, hyper or hyponasality, or mixed nasality Duration of Phonation 0 Sustains /a/ 9 or more seconds 1 Sustains /a/ 6-8 seconds 2 Sustains /a/ less than 6 seconds Effect on Educational Performance 0 No interference with the child's participation in educational setting.
 Acquisition of basic cognitive and/or affective performance skills is not affected.
 Some impact on the child's participation in the educational setting.
 Acquisition of basic cognitive and/or affective performance skills may be affected.
 2 Seriously limits child's participation in the educational setting.
 Acquisition of basic cognitive and/or affective performance skills is impaired.
 Instructions: 1.
+Do not include regional or dialectal differences when scoring ortal differences when cooring יייולמווכליי

-Do not include regional or diale 2.
-Circle the score for the most a 3.
-Compute the total score and re 4.
-Note the total score to the right opropriate description for each category. ecord below.
+Low not include regional or dialectal differences when scoring.
+Circle the score for the most appropriate description for each category.
+Compute the total score and record below.
+Note the total score to the right.